Inside Fashion Brand, MLM Label's Rosebery studio

 It actually took a few years to establish the brand.
 I would design one piece alongside each MLM LABEL season and shoot it alongside the campaign, which has then evolved into the collaboration it is now.

-I can never go past the Silk Apollo dress, also being the first dress I designed for MLM Bridal.
+can never go past the Silk Apollo dress, also being the first dress I designed

 Your fashion campaign shoots are normally done at beautiful locations, where are your favourite go-to’s and why?